upstate-csci-236-master/project-1/README.md

 End the program when you read STOP.

+NOTE: this problem can be easily solved using scalar (single) variables and does NOT require the use of anything we have not covered yet in class, such as lists or file i/o.
+If you have questions contact your instructor.
+If a lab tutor tells you to use one of these constructs, please show them this statement.

 For grade of C your program needs to handle integers plus these commands: ALL, POS, NEG, STOP